IRAN – Yazd

 CARAVANSERAI

 In the past, for safety, people used to travel in small or large groups called caravans.
 Each caravan traversed 6 farsakhs (1 manzel) every day.
-Farsakh is a historical Iranian unit for measuring distance, equal to 6.24 kilometers.
+Farsakh is a historical Iranian unit for measuring distance, equal to 6.24 kilometres.
 Passing through a manzel, the caravan arrived at a caravansarai in which they could stay to rest and relax.
 Saryazd, Fahraj, and Zeinoddin were the first caravansaries on the roads between Yazd, Shiraz, Kerman, and Sirjan.

 The bedrooms